Designers Agnes Ögren and Valerie Otte of Zurich and Berlin have designed a wooden bench with long blankets buttoned onto either side.

 The design is part of a series called Close to be Open, which also includes drawer units that can never be shut and a lamp called Strip that's bursting out of its shade.

 Above and below: Can’t make up my mind by Agnes Ögren.
 Two different sized drawers on legs.
 The drawer is either open, closed or a little bit ajar.
 This lack of determination creates the handle in itself.
 In the opened space is a felt glued both for the practical part of sliding and for the aesthetics like a frame around the drawer.

-The collection was first shown at Stockholm Furniture Fair in February.
+The collection was first shown at Stockholm 2010 in February.
 Photographs are by Matilda Kock.

 The information below is from the designers:

 At their first meeting in Milan in 2007, the two designers Agnes Ögren and Valerie Otte realised that the inspiration for their work comes from similar sources: both are interested in objects which are not predominantly functionally motivated but which tell a story that is reflected in the design process and the design itself.

 The idea of a joint project was soon born.

 Above: Boulder by Valerie Otte.
 Boulder radiates a commanding yet secretive presence.
 Buttoned up, its contents hidden, it exudes inscrutability.
 It is unobtrusive, yet its simple elegance is impossible to ignore.
 It is intransparent, reveals nothing of itself.
 Enclosed in defiant grey, it only illuminates those who love the shadows.
 Its true beauty lies in twilight.

 Valerie lives in Berlin and Agnes, who is Swedish, in Zurich.